-The search phase adapts delta debugging (DDMin)~\cite{zeller2002simplifying} to quantum circuits.
-In classical software engineering, DDMin systematically removes subsets of a failing input to find a minimal subset that still triggers the failure.
-We apply the same principle to gate sequences: instead of removing lines of code, we remove segments of gates; instead of checking whether a test case crashes, we check whether removing a segment reduces the gap between the noise model's prediction and the hardware's actual behavior.

-\paragraph{Partitioning the circuit into moments.} Operating at single-gate granularity would require too many oracle calls, each involving a real hardware execution.
-It would also be conceptually misguided: the calibration-based noise model already captures per-gate error rates, so a single flagged gate carries no new information.
-The patterns we seek are context-dependent effects that arise from the interaction of multiple gates.

-We partition the circuit by \emph{moments}.
-A moment groups all gates that can execute in parallel: starting from the linear operation sequence produced by the compiler, each gate is assigned to the earliest moment in which all of its qubits are free.
-A single moment may contain one operation or several operations on disjoint qubits.
-We then group consecutive moments into fixed-size \emph{segments} (default: 3 moments per segment), and each segment serves as one unit for DDMin to remove or retain.
+\textbf{Segment granularity.} We partition the circuit by \emph{moments}: groups of gates that can execute in parallel (each gate is assigned to the earliest moment in which all its qubits are free).
+Consecutive moments are grouped into fixed-size \emph{segments}, each serving as one atomic unit for DDMin to remove or retain.